airada/airada/README.md

 ✨ Hello everyone!
 My name is Jasmine, and I'm a recent graduate from the University of California, Irvine with a B.S. in Computer Science.
 As a Software Engineer, I wish to create meaningful, immersive experiences.
 I'm currently improving my front end developer skills and applying for entry-level roles.
 I hope you enjoy my work!

-- **💻 I’m currently working on** ... redesigning my personal website and building a colorblind simulator to make websites more accessible!
+- **💻 I’m currently working on** ... redesigning my personal website!
 - **📚 I’m currently learning** ... best design principles for user interface and experience!
 - **🙇 I’m looking for help with** ... prepping for technical interviews!
 - **✨ Fun fact:** I have three first names, all named after Disney Princesses and Michelle Kwan!